 Celebrity parents, for us, illustrate the fact that the talk about racism looks different for different types of families.
-That’s become very evident as we read and watch interviews with Black actors like Regina King, Kerry Washington, and David Oyelowo, who have had to work out how to build up in their children a pride in their roots with so much caution for the way certain law institutions are set up to treat them.
+That’s become very evident as we read and watch interviews with Black artists like Alicia Keys, Regina King, Kerry Washington, and David Oyelowo, who have had to work out how to build up in their children a pride in their roots with so much caution for the way certain law institutions are set up to treat them.
 White parents of mixed-race or adopted Black children — most famously, Angelina Jolie and Charlize Theron — also have to navigate some tricky waters, acknowledging their own privilege and choking back the horrible truth that there are still so many out there who see their babies as lesser.

 Then there are the white parents of white children who have come to realize that there should be no such thing as shielding our children’s innocence when it comes to racism.
 They’re old enough to see race and to understand unfairness as toddlers, so that is when the time is optimal for parents to show them how to stand up for others.
 This June, in the wake of George Floyd’s murder, many white celebs decided to admit that they were just waking up to the state of race relations in this country, and they promised to bring up their children with their eyes wide open to injustice and to become actively antiracist.